Computer vision may not be as complicated as you might think. You could’ve used computer vision in scanning any barcode with your smartphone?

 Limitations of Computer Vision

-To evolve into something exceptional, computer vision needs substantial amounts of data, and we–the people–are the only available source.
+To evolve into something exceptional, computer vision needs substantial amounts of data.
+And unfortunately, we are the only available source.

 In the end, you are handing over important things to a camera with some algorithms.

 The absence of a conscience impairs the ability of computer vision to give completely accurate results.
-And it’s something that can’t be completely improved upon.
+And it’s something you can’t do anything about.

 It’s evolving, yes.
 But will it be–ever–able to match human intelligence?